Skip to main content

 Everything displayed in this story was terrible.
 The descriptions, Bundy’s posture, everything seemed like some sort of horror show, putting into perspective what we may consider to be lucky or unlucky in this life.

-Every time they show, or tell something incredibly terrible, you are automatically reminded by your, almost sadistic brain, that this is not a movie.
+Every time they show or tell something incredibly terrible, you are automatically reminded by your almost sadistic brain that this is not a movie.
 It is real.
+It actually happened.

 Fanaticism and circus

 The final episode and its conclusions are quite disturbing.
-Maybe because I wasn’t expecting that kind of thing, but the fanatic reaction of people in regards to Ted Bundy’s death was really disturbing.
+Maybe because I wasn’t expecting that kind of thing, but the fanatic reaction of people regarding Ted Bundy’s death was really disturbing.
 To throw a party over someone else’s death is so… wrong.
 Even if we’re talking about a monster.

 Nonetheless, if you like to watch real crime stories, this one is definitely for you!